 Some preschools offer food throughout the day which is built into the cost of tuition.
 Once your child enters school, they may be on their own for lunch.
-Which means your grocery bill is likely going to increase.
-Not to mention after school snacks.
-Kids after school can be ravenous and most have the capability to eat their weight in snacks.
+Which means your grocery bill is likely going to increase, not to mention after school snacks.
+Kids after school can be ravenous and most have the capability to eat their weight in granola bars.
 But even if your kid goes to a public school that offers free lunch and breakfast, they might not want to eat it.
 So there’s definitely no such thing as a free lunch.
 Shout out to all the moms who are packing lunches every day for picky eaters!
 The struggle is real.

 Summertime and Day Camps

 School’s not a year-round thing so when school’s out for summer, who’s watching your kids?
-Same goes with winter breaks, spring breaks and the random teacher in-service days that happen throughout the year.
+The same goes for winter breaks, spring breaks and the random teacher in-service days that happen throughout the year.
 You’ll still need to factor in those childcare expenses throughout the year.